backspace/slack-statsbot/README.md

 The bot is for Slack, so you’ll need to set up a bot integration and have an API token ready.
 The user information is stored in a Postgres database.

+The terse, in-channel reports use emoji for a concise, sparkline-like experience.
+Add the images at `img/sb-*.png` as emoji manually or with one of the many brittle-seeming tools.

 ## Running

 You can run the bot thusly: